 In Melaleuca species, flowers are usually arranged in spikes or heads.
 Within the head or spike, the flowers are often in groups of two or three.
 Flowers have five sepals (sometimes fused into a ring of tissue) and five petals which are typically small and do not persist on the flower for long.

 Like many other Myrtaceae genera, the flowers are conspicuously staminate with each flower having many stamens surrounding one carpel.
 The stamens are typically fused into five separate bundles (staminal claws) which each bundle sitting opposite a petal (a generally useful identifying feature for the genus to distinguish it from Callistemon).
 Melaleuca flowers do not have pedicels (sessile).

-The small leaves are oval, may be spirally arranged around the branches and are bright green.
-Small flower heads are yellowish-green to green.
+In this species, the small flower heads are yellowish-green to green, to about 7 cm long by 3 cm wide.
 They may be carried on the ends of branches or on old wood.
 Flowering extends through spring and summer.
 Sporadic flowering may occur at other times.

 Melaleuca blaeriifolia is small enough to be accommodated in most gardens.
 Rockeries and native cottage gardens would be ideal situations for this interesting species.

 Growth habit, foliage and flowers are all attractive features.
 Plants appreciate light pruning after flowering.